Comparing Pennsylvania's BAC Level With the Rest of the United States

 Every state in the country has driving while intoxicated laws, and every state has a limit as to what constitutes impaired driving.
 The Governors Highway Safety Association website states that every state except Utah has set that limit at or above a 0.08 percent blood alcohol concentration.
 Effective December 30, 2018, the legal limit in Utah will be 0.05 percent.
 For drivers under the age of 21, the limit is even lower: in any state, including Pennsylvania, a 0.02 percent blood alcohol concentration will result in DUI charges.

 In many states, Pennsylvania included, the limit used to be 0.10 percent.
 That changed in 2008, when it was lowered to its current level.
+Utah was the first to take this step, making its legal limit 0.08 percent in 1983.
+It took twenty years for other states to follow.
+Experts feel that other states, Pennsylvania included, will begin to lower their limits to 0.05 percent in the coming years.

 Many things factor into the speed at which a drinker reaches a 0.08 percent blood alcohol concentration.
 A person’s gender, their height and weight, and the rate at which their body metabolizes the drinks all play a part.
 For one person, a single drink could lead to a BAC of over 0.08 percent.
 For another person, it might take four or five drinks.
 And, just because you don’t feel drunk, doesn’t mean your blood alcohol concentration isn’t over the limit.